CompuCellags/ia-core-models/README.md

 ## License

 This project is licensed under the terms of the Apache License 2.0.
 Use, modification, and distribution are permitted with attribution, provided that ethical and technical traceability of the original work is maintained.
-© 2025 Develop Aguascalientes & Copilot Microsoft.
+© 2025 Develop Aguascalientes.
 All modules, scripts, and documentation are subject to open access principles with mandatory attribution.

 ---